Unit rationale, description and aim

 Assessment strategy and rationale

-The summative assessment tasks for this unit comprise (i) an oral presentation of the research, and (ii) the production of either an (up to) 10,000 word thesis or a 3000 word paper for publication with an expanded methods section.
+Early in EXSC652, after completion of PUBH651, there is a graded hurdle requirement being the preparation of a brief progress report at this “midpoint” of the research process.
+Further assessment tasks for this unit comprise: (i) an oral presentation of the research; and (ii) the production of either an (up to) 10,000 word thesis, or a 3000 word journal manuscript (aiming for publication) with an expanded methods section.
 This assessment is intended to test the ability of students to synthesise and incorporate research data into a standard written format used to communicate public health research.

-These two assessments build on the scaffolded assessment items from PUBH651 Research Thesis Part A. Appointment of examiners and the examination process will be conducted in accordance with the research thesis requirements of Australian Catholic University’s Guidelines for Postgraduate Coursework Programs
+These assessments build on the scaffolded assessment items from PUBH651 Research Project A. Appointment of examiners and the examination process will be conducted in accordance with the research thesis requirements of Australian Catholic University’s Guidelines for Postgraduate Coursework Programs.

 Overview of assessments